(Effective from 25 November 2021)

 4) Election of Senior and Junior Members

-Every candidate for Senior and Junior membership shall submit to the Committee a written nomination in the form prescribed by the Committee and signed by the candidate or his/her guardian and by two Senior Members of the Club both of whom have personal knowledge of the candidate.
-Such nomination shall be referred to the Committee which alone shall decide whether or not the candidate so nominated shall be elected.
+Every candidate for Senior and Junior membership shall submit to the Committee a written nomination in the form prescribed by the Committee and signed by the candidate or his/her guardian.
+Endorsement by existing Senior Members of the Club who have personal knowledge of the candidate is preferred, but where such endorsement is not available the committee will do such reference checks on the candidate as deemed necessary.
+Nominations shall be considered by the Committee which alone shall decide if the nominated candidate is eligible for election.
 Until so elected the candidate for Membership shall be classified as a Waiting List Applicant.
 Immediately after the election of a candidate, notice thereof and of the amounts of entrance fee, subscription and any other levy payable, shall be sent by the Secretary to the candidate.
 In default of payment within three weeks after such notice has been sent, the election of the candidate making default may be declared void.
-No person shall be deemed to have become a Member before his/her entrance fee, subscription and any other due levy that may be required, has been paid.
+No person shall be deemed to have become a Member before paying all fees due as advised by the Committee.

 5) Life and Honorary Members